-- Some forms of cancer, including lung, pancreatic, and ovarian cancers, cause the body to create a substance that increases the likelihood of blood clots.
+- Many forms of cancer, including brain, lung, pancreatic, kidney, colon and ovarian cancers, cause the body to create a substance that increases the likelihood of blood clots.

 - If you’re a smoker, you’re at an increased risk for a PE.

-- Being overweight, including pregnancy, is another risk factor.
+- Having overweight, including during pregnancy, is another risk factor.

 - Birth control pills and hormone replacement therapy can also put some women at higher risk.